-26This can be thought as the case of a German firm (affiliate in country A), producing only domestically and being able to serve additionally France (country B) and the UK (country C).
+&lt;sup>26This can be thought as the case of a German firm (affiliate in country A), producing only domestically and being able to serve additionally France (country B) and the UK (country C).

-27This can be thought as the case of a German firm (affiliate in country A) producing only domestically and being able to serve additionally Japan (country B) and South Korea (country C).
+&lt;sup>27This can be thought as the case of a German firm (affiliate in country A) producing only domestically and being able to serve additionally Japan (country B) and South Korea (country C).

-FIGURE 2.1: Case 1, Equally correlated economies
+Figure 2.2.: Case 2, Poorly correlated economies